 No. No, it can’t be… I can see that, now.
 Gosh, that’s too pervasive to take in!
 What I think about the world is one thing, but what the world actually is might be quite another?

 Even your scientists have begun telling you that.
 The science of the real is not too significant in your daily life, though.
 What is really significant is how your thinking gives you your sense of who and what you are, and so your “self ” is reduced to just a set of ideas and thoughts which are often in conflict.
 And your thinking gives you a false-real sense of what other people are like.
 You think something about them, and then act as though what you think is exactly how they are.
 You hurt, you cry, you judge, condemn, punish, you lie, you fantasise – the whole melodrama.

 What!
-My emotions and opinions are only mental reactions?
+My emotions are only reactions to perceptions and opinions?
 They feel real!